sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 Selects the logging stack.
 Options are:
 - `none`: will disable the centralized logging.
 - `opensearch`: will deploy and configure the Logging Operator and an OpenSearch cluster (can be single or triple for HA) where the logs will be stored.
-- `loki`: will use a distributed Grafana Loki instead of OpenSearh for storage.
+- `loki`: will use a distributed Grafana Loki instead of OpenSearch for storage.
-- `customOuputs`: the Logging Operator will be deployed and installed but with no local storage, you will have to create the needed Outputs and ClusterOutputs to ship the logs to your desired storage.
+- `customOuputs`: the Logging Operator will be deployed and installed but without in-cluster storage, you will have to create the needed Outputs and ClusterOutputs to ship the logs to your desired storage.

 Default is `opensearch`.